justadudewhohacks/npm-opencv-build/README.md

 ### prebuild

-the `prebuild` is a smart version selector, to avoid futher re-compilation, accepted values are:
+The `prebuild` is a smart version selector, to avoid futher re-compilation, accepted values are:

 - `"latestBuild"` use the last built version
 - `"latestVersion"` use the highest version number built